RcppDeepState/PP/vignettes/intro_pfit.md

 ![plot of chunk example-1](figure/example-1-2.png)

-Example with real data.
+## Real data example

 First we have to load the dataset

 ```r
 data(pp_amt)